armory/documentation/_spinnaker_install_admin_guides/install-on-aks.md

 ## Add the kubeconfig and cloud provider to Spinnaker (via Halyard)

-From the `docker exec` separate terminal session, add (re-export) the relevant environment variables
+From the `docker exec` terminal session, add (re-export) the relevant environment variables:

 ```bash
 ###### Use the same values as the start of the document